Oklahoma State Cowboys football: Mike Gundy era (2005–2025)

-Oklahoma State beat Oklahoma in Bedlam on November 27, 2021, to reach 5th place in the AP poll coming into championship weekend where they were defeated by Baylor, 21–16, in the Big 12 Championship.
-The Cowboys would rebound with a comeback victory over Notre Dame in the Fiesta Bowl, finishing 7th in the final polls.
+In 2021, Oklahoma State defeated Oklahoma in the Bedlam Series to clinch a spot in the Big 12 Championship game and climb to 5th in the AP Poll.
+In the Big 12 Championship game, the Cowboys rallied after being down 15 points at halftime, but were defeated by Baylor in heartbreaking fashion following a goal-line stand by the Baylor defense in the closing seconds.
+The Cowboys would bounce back with a historical comeback victory over Notre Dame in the Fiesta Bowl, finishing 7th in the final polls.
 The Cowboys would start 6–1 in 2022, but would go on to lose six of the final seven games, ending the season with a loss to Wisconsin in the Guaranteed Rate Bowl.
 Gundy would rebound to lead Oklahoma State to another successful season in 2023, highlighted by a win over Bedlam rival Oklahoma in the final scheduled game of the series.
-The Cowboys would fall to Texas in the Big 12 Championship, but would bounce back to defeat Texas A&M in the Texas Bowl to close the year 10–4, Gundy's eighth 10-win season and Oklahoma State's 12th bowl win under his leadership.
+The Cowboys would fall to Texas in the Big 12 Championship, but would bounce back to defeat Texas A&M in the Texas Bowl to close the year 10–4, Gundy's eighth ten-win season and Oklahoma State's 12th bowl win under his leadership.